Key takeaways:

 Lifehacks:

-That seems to be the million-dollar question – quite literally, for the pharmaceutical company that figures out the answer.
+What can you do if you are overweight and carry the MC4R variants?
+This seems to be the million-dollar question – quite literally, for the pharmaceutical company that figures out the answer.
 There is, of course, great interest in finding a way to increase the activation of the receptor.

 An active subscription is required to access this content.